Financial Toolset

 Let's say your current salary is $60,000.
 Here's how different raise scenarios would play out:

-If your salary hasn't increased since 2021, you would need a 22.7% raise to fully restore your purchasing power.
+If your salary hasn't increased since 2021, you would need a 22.7% raise to fully restore your purchasing power, considering the cumulative inflation over those years.
 However, such a large increase is rare and may require a strategic career move or role change.
+In this case, consider looking for a new job that better reflects your current skills and market value.
+Alternatively, discuss a promotion with your current employer that includes a significant salary increase and increased responsibilities.

 Common Mistakes and Considerations